 B. Start with a health and fitness course

 How common is it to see organizations conduct employee surveys?
-Very common right!
-But, how common is it to see the organization take action on the feedback that is provided by the employees?
-No very often right?
+Very common, right?
+But how common is it to see the organization take action on the feedback that the employees provide?
+Not very often, right?

 “Considering your overall experience with our organization, on a scale from 0-10, how likely are you to recommend this organization to your family and friends?”

-A quarterly or a half-yearly survey will also help you in finding out trends with respect to the levels of commitment and satisfaction of your workforce.
-Collect and act on their responses and you will be surprised with the changes in the levels of engagement of your employees.
+A quarterly or a half-yearly survey will also help you discover trends concerning the levels of commitment and satisfaction of your workforce.
+Collect and act on their responses, and you will be surprised by the changes in your employees’ engagement levels.